The immune system

 The lymphatic system is the transport system for the immune system.
 It carries white blood cells and nutrients around the body, regulates the immune system, removes toxins, balances fluids and controls inflammation.
 Unlike the circulatory system it doesn’t have a pump to help it move around the body.
 It relies on gravity, muscle contractions and the rhythmic breath to keep it moving.
 When we breathe in we increase pressure on the abdominal region and reduce pressure in the thoracic area, when we exhale we reverse this.
 This increase and decrease in pressure is one the most efficient tools for keeping lymph flowing and is something that we can accentuate in our yoga practice.

 All the systems of the body overlap and work in partnership with each other.
 The circulatory system works with the respiratory system to distribute oxygen; the circulatory system works with the digestive system to distribute nutrients; the digestive system works with the respiratory system to give each other oxygen and nutrients; the respiratory system works with the lymph system to keep lymph flowing; and the nervous system is the conductor that brings everything together in harmony.
-Within this harmony lies a strong and reactive immune system.
+Within this harmony lies a strong and efficent immune system.

 TWISTS, BACKBENDS & INVERSIONS